 The Senate Committee on Governmental Affairs was renamed as the Senate Committee on Homeland Security and Governmental Affairs in 2005 and possesses 15 members.
 This committee has jurisdiction for matters pertaining to homeland security, including the 9-11 Commission; the District of Columbia; government management, including E-Government, lobbying and ethics, federal contracts, and federal nominations; corporate management; environmental oversight; energy; health and public safety; civil service; and the Postal Service.

-Senator McCain currently serves as Ranking Member on the Senate Committee on Homeland Security and Governmental Affairs’s chief investigative subcommittee.
-The subcommittee has a celebrated legacy of uncovering waste, fraud, abuse and outright corruption.
+Senator McCain previously served as Ranking Member on the Senate Committee on Homeland Security and Governmental Affairs’ Permanent Subcommittee on Investigations, the Committee’s chief investigative subcommittee, during the 113th Congress.